 - Our campus program was the first accredited master’s program in New England; the program is accredited by the Association for Behavior Analysis International.

 - Our programs are designed for working professionals, with evening classes and options for on-campus or online study.

-- Students develop clinical and research skills during Practicum experiential learning courses
+- Masters students develop clinical and research skills during Practicum experiential learning courses

 - We seek to practice cultural humility and increase diversity in the field of behavior analysis.